ncase/anxiety/scenes/act4.md

 _.a4_fears_discussed += 1;
 ```

-b: (insert callbacks to bad-fears you used)
+`//b: (insert callbacks to bad-fears you used)`

+b: I want to defend your moral needs, that drive to become a better person,

-b: It just feels like we're so... broken.
+b: But it just feels like we're so... broken.

 {{if _.INJURED}}
 b: And don't tell me we're *not* messed up.
 We jumped off a *roof*.